1. Overview

 Inputs

-The volume of labour inputs is calculated by deflating expenditure by a constructed pay deflator.
 Before 2011, labour expenditure is deflated using salary data from the Annual Survey of Hours and Earnings (ASHE), mapped by Standard Occupational Classification (SOC) codes.
-From 2011 onwards, the Index of Labour Costs per Hour (ILCH) deflator is used.
+From 2011 to 2021, the Index of Labour Costs per Hour (ILCH) deflator is used, and from 2022, the Average Labour Compensation per Hour (ALCH) is used.

-The volume of goods and services inputs is calculated by deflating expenditure by a constructed composite Paasche deflator.
-The wages element is deflated by the pay deflator used in the labour inputs estimates.
+The volume of goods and services inputs is derived by deflating expenditure using the Social Care Local Government Intermediate Consumption deflator.
+The wages and salaries component is adjusted using the ALCH labour deflator, consistent with the approach used in labour input estimates.

-The volume of capital inputs is calculated by deflating consumption of fixed capital by a constructed social protection local government capital deflator, using ONS price indices.
+The volume of capital inputs is calculated by deflating consumption of fixed capital using a constructed social protection local government capital deflator, based on ONS price indices.

-Finally, the three components of inputs are aggregated together, using their relative expenditure weights to produce a UK estimate of children’s social care inputs.
+Finally, these three input components are aggregated using their relative expenditure weights, producing a comprehensive UK estimate of children's social care inputs.

 Back to table of contents